Red1922/RT-artix-bspwm-all-config-files/README.md

 - Dunst has yet to be Riced.
 - Credits to Endeavour OS/BSPWM Community Edition for some configuration.
 Their Github repo: https://github.com/EndeavourOS-Community-Editions/bspwm
 - Some changes may still be done.
+- Some lines are commented or their script files have not been uploaded.
+Please ignore those, I will configure them later.

 # Preview